Dust: An Elysian Tail: Reception

 Dust: An Elysian Tail received generally positive reviews from critics.
 Review aggregator website Metacritic provides a score of 83 out of 100 from 59 critics for the Xbox 360 version, 85 out of 100 from 7 critics for the PC version, 91 out of 100 from 4 critics for the iPhone/ iPad version, 79 out of 100 from 5 critics for the PlayStation 4 version and 84 out of 100 from 6 critics for the Nintendo Switch version.

 Official Xbox Magazine gave the game 9.5 out of 10, praising the detailed environments and animations and also approving of the combat system.

 Vincent Ingenito of IGN gave the game a rating of 8.5 out of 10, saying "The RPG elements could have been stronger, and the boss battles are a bit of a letdown, but if those are the worst things about your game, you're in pretty good shape."
 He approved of the lively and varied backgrounds, gameplay and the amount of content in comparison to the price.

 Tom McShea of GameSpot gave the game 7 out of 10, criticizing the combat, voice acting and story.
 However, some other aspects such as the diverse and vivid backgrounds, responsive controls and side content were complimented.
 In 2015, Hardcore Gamer included the game on their 200 Best Video Games of All Time.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Dust: An Elysian Tail for "Role-Playing/Massively Multiplayer Game of the Year".